coinexchain/dex-manual/docs/02_faq.md

 #### What kind of asset can be created?

 Currently CoinEx Chain supports ERC20-like fungible tokens.
 Tokens' precision are fixed at 8 decimal digits and their total quantity must be no larger than 90 billion.
-Some options can be turned on when issuing a token, which can not be changed thereafter.
+Some attributes can be added when issuing a token, which can not be changed thereafter.
 They are:  1) mintable; 2) burnable; 3) addresses can be blacklisted; 4) token can be globally forbidden with exceptions in a white list.
-With these options, stable coins and security tokens can be implemented.
+With these attributes, stable coins and security tokens can be implemented.